-Over the past year I have built and created a video series with one goal, to empower as many people as possible with the art of happiness.
+I have created a video series with one goal, to empower as many people as possible with the art of happiness.

-Subscribe to my YouTube Channel and TURN ON Notifications for the latest updates!
+Subscribe to my YouTube Channel and click on the 🔔 and get notifications for the latest video!

 Patting your self on the back for something you feel good about is one way to love yourself.
 Being conceited and loving yourself are two very diffret things.
 Know the diffrence and stay humble. 🙏

 Many people have heard the term “life coach,” but don’t actually know what a life coach does.
 It’s actually pretty easy to sum up what a life coach does for his or her clients: he or she acts as a mentor, cheerleader, and confidante to help the client take control of his or her own life and achieve his or her goals.

 Your Philadelphia personal injury attorney can connect you with a life coach who can help you work through the challenges you face as you recover from your injury.
 Recovery is a long process, so do not try to rush it.
 Working with a life coach can help you put your progress into perspective and empower you to continue working toward your recovery goals.